Integrate Third-party Authentication with OpenID Connect

 Auth0 - Create Application

-1. In Auth0, under Applications, select Create Application, and then Regular Web Application.
+1. In Auth0, under Applications, select Create Application.

-2. In Application URIs > Allowed Callback URLs, add the login redirect URI.
-See the Login Redirect URI near the top of this page.
+5. In Application URIs > Allowed Callback URLs, add the login redirect URI.
+See the Login Redirect URI instructions above.

-3. In Application URIs > Allowed Logout URLs, add the logout redirect URI.
-See the Logout Redirect URI near the top of this page.
+6. In Application URIs > Allowed Logout URLs, add the logout redirect URI.
+See the Logout Redirect URI instructions above.

 Note: Auth0 does not currently support OpenID Connect Logout.

-4. Note the following information in Auth0 that you’ll need to configure the Conductor:
+7. Note the following information in Auth0 that you need to configure the Conductor:

 • Basic Information > Client ID and Client Secret: On the Conductor, you enter this information as Client ID and Secret.

-4. Add the rule required by Auth0 to set OIDC groups.
-(In Auth0, roles map to groups on the Conductor.)
+10. Add the action required by Auth0 to set OIDC groups.
+In Auth0, roles map to groups on the Conductor.

-5. Following Auth0 instructions, add roles to users that give them the proper role in the Conductor.
+11. Following Auth0 instructions, add roles to users that give them the appropriate role in the Conductor.

 Azure Active Directory - Create Application